Britton Ledingham for the Libin Cardiovascular Institute

 “We treated them for a month and the effect was quite amazing,” says Chen, explaining the drug was successful in reversing major symptoms of Alzheimer’s disease.
 “We couldn’t tell the drug-treated disease models and the healthy models apart.”

-Chen, a Clarivate Highly Cited Researcher, is optimistic about the future of this research, noting the next step will be clinical trials in people.
+Chen, a Clarivate Highly Cited Researcher, is optimistic about the future of this research.
+However, there are many steps to be taken before this finding would lead to a clinical trial.

-Wayne Chen is a professor in the Department of Physiology and Pharmacology, Biochemistry and Molecular Biology at the CSM.
+Wayne Chen is UCalgary’s Heart and Stroke Chair in Cardiovascular Research, as well as a professor in the Department of Physiology and Pharmacology, Biochemistry and Molecular Biology at the CSM.
 Led by the Hotchkiss Brain Institute, Brain and Mental Health is one of six research strategies guiding the University of Calgary toward its Eyes High goals.
 The strategy provides a unifying direction for brain and mental health research at the university.